_

 3MdzncjD6ZS8CqdgtPZar1iYx1jHGvBtmN

-Building rirc from source requires a c99 compiler, Git, GNU gperf, and GNU make.
-The binary and man page install paths can be edited in the Makefile or overriden with environment variables and `make -e`.
-By default they are:
+Building rirc from source requires a c11 compiler and GNU make.
+The toolchain and install paths can be configured via standard environment variables, i.e.:

 rirc is controlled by a combination of CLI arguments, commands and keybinds.
 Commands beginning with ':' control the behaviour of rirc itself, while commands beginning with '/' are commands for the remote server.

-rirc connects to servers on the command line, e.g.:
+rirc can connect to one or more servers on the command line, e.g.:

 $ rirc -s hostname1 -n "nick1" \-s hostname2 -n "nick2" --tls-disable \-s hostname3 -n "nick2" --port 1234 --pass password

-^N : go to next channel ^P : go to previous channel ^L : clear channel ^X : close channel ^C : cancel input/action ^U : scroll buffer up ^D : scroll buffer down ← : input cursor back → : input cursor forward ↑ : input history back ↓ : input history forward
+^N : go to next channel ^P : go to previous channel ^L : clear current channel ^X : close current channel ^C : cancel current input/action ^U : scroll current buffer back ^D : scroll current buffer down PgUp : scroll current buffer up PgDn : scroll current buffer down Home : scroll current buffer to top End : scroll current buffer to bottom ← : input cursor back → : input cursor forward ↑ : input history back ↓ : input history forward

 All commands beginning with a forward slash result in some command being sent to the server associated with the current buffer.